|High resolution press photo, here.|

 About Washington State Attorney General Bob Ferguson

-Bob is an internationally-rated chess master.
-His games have appeared in local, national and international chess publications.
-Bob has twice won the Washington State Chess Championship.
+- Bob is an internationally rated chess master and twice won the Washington State Chess Championship.